 Adam Park was developed as early as the 1920s.
 Between 1925 and 1929, colonial houses were built at Adam Park by the municipal council as housing quarters for the senior officers in the British government.
 Three types of residences – type A, B and C – were built to accommodate the officers of different seniority.
 For the benefits of the residents, garages, outhouses and even tennis courts were also approved for construction by the municipality.
 A substation was erected in 1930 to provide electricity for the Adam Park area.

-Adam Park, and the main Adam Road, were named after Frank Adam (c.1855-1925), the former managing director of The Straits Trading Company.
+The name of Adam Park was referenced from the adjoining main Adam Road, which was named after Frank Adam (c.1855-1925), the former managing director of The Straits Trading Company.
 Established in 1887, the company specialised in tin mining and had developed the Pulau Brani Tin Smelting Works.
 Frank Adam, a Scot, dealt with sugar business in Java before he arrived at Singapore in 1901.
-In the next 15 years, he worked his way up at Straits Trading Company, and retired in 1918.
+In the next 15 years, he worked his way up at Straits Trading Company, where he stayed until his retirement in 1918.
 Frank Adam returned in 1923 as the chairman of the company, but retired again in the same year, and went back to Scotland for good.

 In the late 1930s, the municipal government earmarked a $1 million budget to upgrade the road networks in Singapore.
 From the city area, the “inner” and “outer” rings of roads were connected to provide better accessibility to the suburban areas.
 Adam Road and Adam Park were part of the “outer” ring network, which were linked to Farrer Road, Lornie Road and Braddell Road.